w3c/automotive-viss2/README.md

 - Components are built and deployed as separate processes/binaries, and communicate using Websocket.<br>
 - Components are built and deployed as threads within one common process/binary, and communicate using Go channels.<br>

-These implementations are found at the branches multi-process and single-process, respectively.
+These implementations are found at the branches multi-process and single-process, respectively. **Note, the multi-process branch is not maintained and should be considered stale.**
 The master branch is a fork from the single-process branch.

 ### Using Docker-Compose to launch a W3CServer instance